cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/schedules.rst

     scheduleWorkflow("FiveHourSchedule", "0 */5 * * *", "MyWorkflow", scheduleProperties);
     ...

-Every time ``FiveHourSchedule`` triggers, it passes the ``scheduleProperties`` as runtime arguments to the ``MyWorkflow``.
+Every time the ``FiveHourSchedule`` triggers, it passes the ``scheduleProperties`` as runtime arguments to the ``MyWorkflow``.
-The properties specified by the schedule can be overridden by the workflow's runtime arguments.
+The properties specified by the Schedule can be overridden by the Workflow's runtime arguments, with the Workflow's having precedence.